BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * populate docker registry or nixos docker repository
 * make diffing of resources possible
 * align ec2 deployment to `machine.json` descriptor
+* create repository for infra code
+* run example tests agains artifact in brigade
+* setup brigade (serviceaccount) to be able to operate on kubernetes cluster
+* watch github hooks when approving the pull request

 ## priorities
 * improve docs - wip